 Yes, of course.
 We encourage our patrons to take snacks and beverages from our concessions area into the theater.
 However, we ask that you open all items prior to the beginning of the performance or during intermission, as in our intimate space, the opening of cans or other packages should be as discreet as possible.

-Yes - we are happy to offer senior citizens $10 off tickets in advance.
+Yes - we are happy to offer senior citizens $10 off tickets in advance ($8 tickets to Lyric First Stage performances).
 This discount cannot be applied online - you must call the box office or visit in person to redeem this discount.
 We are unable to offer retroactive discounts on previously purchased tickets.

 Yes.
 If you have a special code for a discount, you will enter it on our online ticketing page AFTER you have added your tickets to your web shopping cart.
 On the "cart" page, simply scroll down until you see the "Coupon Code" field and enter your code and click "Apply Coupon"